 Upon arrival to Phoenix, many asylum-seekers have little more than the clothes they are wearing or a backpack of items they have brought from home.
 The journey to the United States is difficult and often traumatic.
 Providing this humanitarian assistance allows for families to feel safe and welcome.
 Additionally, providing travel assistance and legal orientation gives asylum-seekers the support to reunite with their families and stay in the legal process.

 In response to the COVID-19 pandemic, the IRC has worked with the Maricopa County Department of Public Health (MCDPH) to create strong preventative measures.
-Rapid tests are provided to all asylum-seekers upon arrival in Phoenix.
+Rapid tests are provided to all asylum-seekers upon arrival in Phoenix by the IRC Welcome Center's Southwellness.
 Those who test positive for COVID-19 are referred to quarantine with MCDPH.
-All asylum-seekers, staff, and volunteers are required to wear masks, wash hands, and socially distance while on site.
+All asylum-seekers, staff, and volunteers are required to wear masks and wash hands.
 The IRC and partners have developed in-language materials about the pandemic and educate asylum-seekers about best practices upon arrival.

 Beyond our essential humanitarian assistance, the IRC in Arizona provides long-term case management services for asylum-seekers who live in the Phoenix area.
 The IRC also manages the Arizona Asylum Network, which connects pro-bono medical providers to asylum-seekers to conduct medical evaluations.